 - Prospect must own the building to qualify

-- Businesses are able to write-off 100% of their solar expenses in the first year if they own their properties.
+- Businesses are able to write off 100 percent of their solar expenses in the first year if they own their properties.

 - You can’t rent the space and qualify for the credit.

-- Businesses that tend to be able to qualify based solely on building ownership are chiropractors, dentists, orthodontists, medical businesses, law practices
+- Businesses that tend to be able to qualify based solely on building ownership are chiropractors, dentists, orthodontists, medical businesses and law practices

 - Non-profits like schools and churches aren’t always the best options for commercial solar in Utah as they don’t have tax liability.